ntu-aris/ntu_viral_dataset/evaluation_tutorial.md

 t = (gndtr_pos_data(:, 1) - t0_ns)/1e9;
 P = gndtr_pos_data(:, 4:6);
 ```
 Thus, it is noted that we assume the groundtruth, estimate, and the prism's coordinates are logged in files of specific names as shown above.
 Also, we have assumed the that the 1st column of the `leica_pose.csv` file is the timestamp, and column 4, 5, 6 are position estimate.
-These indices are in accordance with the log of a `geometry_msgs::PoseStamped` topic.
+These indices are in accordance with the log of a `geometry_msgs::PoseStamped` topic logged with the aforementioned [rostopic commands](#log-commands).

 Similarly we notice the next part
 ```matlab